 - Summer monsoon, which occurs from June to September and affects the major part of the country

 - Winter monsoon occurs from October to December and mainly affects the Southeast regions

 Monsoon brings relief from the scorching heat.
-It is one of the favorite seasons of children who love to play with water.
+It is one of the favorite seasons of children as they love to play and splash water.
 However, the monsoon season may increase the spread of many diseases.
 Follow the above tips for a safe monsoon for kids.
-Buy them a raincoat, rain boots, and an umbrella in their favorite colors so that they look forward to putting them on during rains and thereby stay safe.
+Buy them a raincoat, rain or rubber boots, and an umbrella in their favorite colors so that they look forward to putting them on during rains and thereby stay safe.
 Before the season sets in, check with their pediatrician to stay up-to-date with their flu shots.
 Also, teaching your children about this season could help them stay safe outdoors while enjoying the pleasures of the weather.

 - Monsoon is caused when there is a difference in the land and ocean breeze temperature.